 In 2017 Mr. Kenney was elected Leader of Alberta’s Progressive Conservative Party with a mandate to reunite the province’s divided free enterprise political movement.
 He then helped to lead the creation of the new United Conservative Party, and was elected its Leader, becoming Leader of the Opposition.

 In April, 2019 he led his party to an election victory with 55% of the popular vote in a campaign focused on economic growth, and advocating a fair deal for Alberta in the Canadian federation.
 He was sworn-in as Alberta’s 18th Premier on April 30, 2019.

-Premier Jason Kenney issued the following statement to mark Orthodox Christmas Day.
+Premier Jason Kenney issued the following statement to recognize International Women’s Day.

 Government’s 2020 Capital Plan spends 19.3-billion tax dollars over three years to deliver the infrastructure Alberta families and communities need.

 A $100-million government investment will help hospitals across the province upgrade their operating rooms to provide thousands more surgeries to Albertans.

 A government loan to the Orphan Well Association (OWA) will spur the creation of hundreds of green jobs and reduce the number of orphaned wells across Alberta.